305909/gym-hopper/README.md

 Within the ADR framework, $\mathit{D^{L}}$ and $\mathit{D^{H}}$ represent the thresholds coming from the performance metrics of two benchmark agents:

 - simulation agent: trained in the `source` environment (simulation) without domain randomization;
-- real world agent: trained in the `target` environment (real world).
+- real-world agent: trained in the `target` environment (real world).

 ### Domain Randomization